FAQ

 What is full-grain leather?

 Full-grain leather is the truest form of leather's potential.
-Unlike top grain leather that has been sanded, split, or corrected for imperfections, full-grain leather retains its layers, giving it wonderful endurance and strength.
-Full-grain leather does not have to be thick, but it must retain its original structure.
-We only use full-grain leather.
+Unlike top grain leather that has been shaved paper-thin or split leather that is sanded and lacquered in plastic to correct for imperfections, full-grain leather retains its layers, giving it wonderful endurance and strength.
+Full-grain leather does not have to be thick, but it must retain its original structure of grain and flesh.Â

 What is "genuine" leather?

 Ok, this gets weird.
 "Genuine" leather is a wide-reaching umbrella term that can mean essentially any kind of leather.
-Calling leather "genuine" carries the implication of of labelling a product "technically" leather.
+Calling leather "genuine" carries the implication of of labeling a product "technically" leather.
 Full-grain leather is genuine leather, but not all genuine leather is full-grain.
 Cheap leather shoes or wallets may have a "genuine" leather stamp because only the thinnest possible layer of leather is used to earn the distinction.
 "Genuine" leather can also include composite materials such as when leather is shredded, pulped, and glued back together.
 In short, you just can't tell what "genuine" leather really is.
 Our leathers don't fool around with ambiguity.Â

 What is vegetable-tanning?

-Vegetable-tanned leather is an extremely old and revered method of treating hides, wherein fats, oils, and vegetable tannin extracts such as from the bark of the chestnut tree are thoroughly infused.
+Vegetable-tanned leather is an extremely old (2000+ years!) and revered method of treating hides, wherein fats, oils, and vegetable tannin extracts such as from the bark of the chestnut tree are thoroughly infused.
 This age-old process gives the leather deep, rich colors, mild water resistance, and wonderful patina that only gets better with age.
 All this while avoiding harsh chemicals that the vast majority of consumer leathers use for tanning.
 Vegetable-tanning is difficult.
 Time consuming.
 Worth it.Â

 Where do you get your leather?